NEWBRAN-LTD/server-io-core/README.md

 [English Manual](https://gitlab.com/newbranltd/server-io-core/blob/master/_EN.md)

-## Update 2022
+## V.2 Update

+V.2 is a complete rewrite in `ESM` (which means it won't run on pre 14-lts version of node.js).
-V.2 is completely rewritten in ESM.
-With a branch new micro-service like structure.
+With a new micro-service like internal structure.
-That will allows us to take this further in the future releases.
+This will allows us to take this further in the future releases.

 ---